simp/simp-packer/simp-testing/README.md

 The output will be put in the output directory in a time stamped directory.
 Packer fails if the output directory exists for some reason.

+I put a Vagrant file in the output directory that can used to bring up the vagrant box.
+I couldn't put it in the time stamp directory because... packer fails if the output directory exists and I don't have the output directory in the shell script.
+(TODO... fix that.)

 I also didn't copy it into the vagrant box, so you could see the settings in order to make sure you have the correct network set up where ever you are running it. (or change host only network name to a network you have configured for that address.
 By deault it will not change the hostname or ip address of the machine because we all know how much fun that is to update.
 (I have not tested changing the host_only network name.
 My machines are all set up to match the defaults (go figure)